1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-01.md

     ```sql
     SELECT opinions_vector FROM cases LIMIT 1;
     ```
-    > **Note:** The output will take up alot of your screen, just hit enter to move down the page to see all of the output
+    > **Note:** The output will take up alot of your screen, just hit enter to move down the page to see all of the output.

+    > **Note:** If the output is displayed as Null, proceed with next tasks and comeback later and try again.

    ![](Images/L1-S40.png)